 Anyway, we get to her place, and she invites me upstairs, three flights.

-As we got to her door, I noticed a strange smell, but I couldn’t put my finger on it.
+I noticed a strange smell as we got to her door, but I couldn’t put my finger on it.

-She turned the key, and with her back to the door, she grabs me, kisses me like there is no tomorrow, and begins to pull me inside!…
+She turned the key, and with her back to the door, she grabs me, kissed me like there was no tomorrow, and began to pull me inside!…

 Yeah, I forgot the smell!

 The lights were off, clothes were flying, and we started doing it.